Silverpop/mobile-connector-sdk-android/README.md

 }
 ```

-To prevent UBF events from becoming stagnant or waiting indefinately for augmentation data a [configurable](#Configuration)
+To prevent UBF events from becoming stagnant or waiting indefinitely for augmentation data a [configurable](#Configuration)
 augmentation timeout is placed for a single UBF augmentation.
 The same timeout applies if you have 1 plugin
 or 1000 plugins so tuning to match your needs is expected.
 After the timeout is reached the UBF event
 will be posted to Engage API in the same state as when it was handed off to the augmentation plugin service.